ozone-his/ozone-analytics/README.md

 ###  Streaming, flatening pipelines and data visualization (with Superset)
 To start the complete streaming and flatening suite, including Superset as the BI tool, run:

-`$ docker compose -f docker/docker-compose-data-pipelines.yaml -f docker/docker-compose-superset.yaml up -d --build`
+`$ docker compose -f docker-compose-db.yaml -f docker-compose-data-pipelines.yaml -f docker-compose-superset.yaml up -d --build`

 This will start the following services: